DarkKingStar/LTIMindtree_ignite_2023/Week 5/Module_1_List.md

 names.add("Charlie");
 ```

-Here, we create an `ArrayList` of strings and add elements to it.
+In this example, we create an `ArrayList` named `names` to store strings and add three names to it.

 ## 2. Linked List Structure

-A linked list is a data structure where each element (node) holds a reference to the next node.
-Unlike arrays, linked lists do not have a fixed size.
+A linked list is a data structure where each element, called a node, holds a value (or data) and a reference (link) to the next node in the sequence.
+A basic node structure looks like this:

 ```java
 class Node {